 Luca Montezemolo sums it up, hoping for fair competition and clear rules.
 The president is certain:

 "If it had happened to Ferrari, the reaction would have been: too bad for you, don't start or go slowly.
 This goes for everyone.
 Of course, the public had to be informed.
-This is a championship where tires have an excessive preponderance, someone was in trouble on Sunday like we have been in other races.
+This is a championship where tyres have an excessive preponderance, someone was in trouble on Sunday like we have been in other races.
 Too much noise has been made about a story that was clear from the start: the regulation was born under pressure from a little bit of everyone, also to limit Ferrari's alleged excessive power.
 It is the third rule change in the past three years.
 We did the first races always thinking about safety and distance.
-I don't think Indianapolis was the first case of tires at the limit or over the limit.
-Impossible to change the circuit two hours earlier; as if in a football match it was decided on Sunday morning to enlarge the goals or only play on half the pitch because a team has problems.
+I don't think Indianapolis was the first case of tyres at the limit or over the limit.
+Impossible to change the circuit two hours earlier; as if in a football match, it was decided on Sunday morning to enlarge the goals or only play on half the pitch because a team has problems.
 We could start, go slowly or stop as we have done many times".

 The future?